hexdump0815/imagebuilder/systems/chromebook_x86_uefi/doc/skylake-chromebooks.md

 uncommenting the correspoding line in /etc/rc.local. maybe even deep sleep is working, but i did not test that in detail yet.

+update: it looks like deep sleep (s3) is working as well at least on chell.

 ## links

 - https://github.com/iofq/chell_audio - the firmware files and instructions were tkane from this repo